kgb1001001/cloudadoptionpatterns/Cloud-Native-Architecture/Identify-Domain-Events.md

 ---
-title: Identify Domain Events
+title: Event Storming
 parent: Microservices Design
 ---
-# Identify Domain Events
+# Event Storming

 You are starting on a Cloud-Native design and have already begun the process of Domain Driven Design.
 You have identified some candidate Entities, Aggregates, and Potential Services.